-You will normally be expected to have a good honours degree (this can be waived in certain circumstances), and will be required to submit a portfolio of work to the admissions tutor.
+Applicants will normally be expected to have a good honours degree (normally 2.2 or above).
+They will be required to submit a portfolio of work to the admissions tutor (usually the Programme Director).
+A high quality portfolio will take precedence over a first degree and may be taken as evidence of APEL.
+The portfolio should consist of 10-15 poems and/ or 5,000-6,000 words of prose.
 If it is considered of sufficient quality, the admissions tutor will pass it on to one of the creative writing tutors specialising in the genre chosen by the applicant.
 That tutor will then recommend an interview, on which the final decision will be based.
-The Portfolio should consist of around 6000 words of prose or around 10 poems.
+Up to 30 credits from a comparable programme may be taken as APCL.

 Months of entry

-Working with published writers from within and outside the University, the Keele Writing M.A. offers participants an opportunity to improve their writing and to bring it up to publishable standard while studying a critical and intellectual context in which to situation their work.
+Working with published writers from within and outside the University, the Keele Writing MA offers participants an opportunity to improve their writing and to bring it up to publishable standard while learning more about the critical and intellectual context in which their work is situated.

 Qualification and course duration